-There are many ways to manage projects today.
-If you’ve been a project manager for a long time, you may have seen trends in project management come and go.
+There's no one right project management strategy.
 But what remains core to the role and profession is that project managers have a big job.

 What Are Project Management Strategies?

 Waterfall, agile, Scrum, Kanban, lean, and eXtreme programming are all popular methodologies used to manage projects today.
-When thinking about the right project methodology, you will want to also take into consideration the following:
+When thinking about the right project methodology, consider the following:

 - The project team’s roles and skill sets